Salmon Bowl-pistachio-cacao-nibs

 Drizzle early harvest olive oil, add lemon juice, season lightly with salt.

-Finish with mint or basil leaves.
+Finish with mint or basil leaves (if using).

 Extra Guidance